-It gives me immense pleasure to welcome you all on behalf of the Board of Directors tothe 47th Annual General Meeting of your Company Cochin Shipyard Limited (CSL).
-I wouldlike to take you through the highlights of performance and achievements of the Company inthe year 2018-19 and the initiatives for the future.
+It gives me immense pleasure to welcome you all on behalf of the Board of Directors tothe 48th Annual General Meeting of your Company Cochin Shipyard Limited (CSL).
+I wouldlike to take you through the highlights of performance and achievements of the Company inthe year 2019-20 impact of COVID-19 and the initiatives for the future.

 International Ship Repair Facility (ISRF) at Kochi

 The construction works of ISRF project which commenced on November 17 2017 isprogressing in full swing.
 More than 95% of the piling works 50% of the deck concreting& 80% of the dredging activities are completed and the facility is expected to becommissioned in FY 2021-22.
 As a part of our efforts to develop Kochi as a maritime hub ofIndia CSL had set up a maritime park near to the

 International Ship Repair Facility at Willingdon Island which was inaugurated byHon'ble Minister of State (Independent Charge) for Shipping Shri Mansukh L Mandaviya onSeptember 19 2019.
 Ten globally renowned firms in the maritime industry have alreadypartnered with CSL for setting up their units in the Maritime Park in the first phase.
 CSLexpects to position Kochi as a major ship repair hub with major operations in the presentship repair dock coupled with increased capacities that would be available when the ISRFis commissioned.